 Secrets of the Texas Criminal Justice System and Your Rights

 The consequences of a criminal conviction related to domestic violence may be severe.
-These consequences are also not limited to high fines and lengthy prison sentences – a domestic violence conviction could result in losing the right to carry a firearm or place restrictive protective orders against you.
-If you find yourself facing charges of domestic violence, you may wish to consult a well-versed defense lawyer to discuss your case.
+These consequences are also not limited to high fines and lengthy prison sentences.
+A domestic violence conviction could result in losing the right to carry a firearm.
+As well as place restrictive protective orders against you.
+If you find yourself facing charges of domestic violence.
+You may wish to consult a well-versed defense lawyer to discuss your case.

 Domestic Violence and Assault in Fort Worth

 Fort Worth laws do not make domestic violence a separate criminal offense.
 Instead, domestic violence is applied when the parties involved in an offense are family or household members.
 Household members could include individuals who live together, share a child, and are or were in a dating relationship.
 It also includes close family members.

 Assault in Texas domestic violence cases is pursued in the same way as other assaults.
 Assault is defined by the Texas Penal Code § 22.01 as any threat of or actual injury to another person, regardless of whether the act is intentional or not.
 Legally, assault also includes knowingly or intentionally inflicting physical contact that would be reasonably offensive.